What is NZ PayDay reporting?

 - Employee Details such as employee name, address, phone numbers, data of birth when available, employment start and end dates, tax code, Kiwisaver information and so on.

-Employers and PAYE Intermediaries using payroll software (whether voluntarily or mandated), must report Employment Information to IR within two working days of the payday that the data relates to.
+Employers and PAYE Intermediaries using payroll software (whether voluntarily or mandated), must report Employment Information to IRD within two working days of the payday that the data relates to.

-Employees Details are required to be supplied to IR no later than the next filing of Employment Information.
+Employees Details are required to be supplied to IRD no later than the next filing of Employment Information.

 Deferrals and Exemptions

-We will continue to update customers with any key information as soon as it becomes available, and will provide customers with ongoing education about IRD PayDay and the FastTrack solution.
+We will continue to update customers with any key information as soon as it becomes available.
+We will also provide customers with ongoing education about IRD PayDay and the FastTrack solution.

-Please keep an eye on your inbox for any communications from us, and stay informed via the IR website.
+Please keep an eye on your inbox for any communications from us, save this website page and stay informed via the IRD website.

 FastTrack begins the whitelisting process for emulated services.